-5. Interpretive Reading One hour The principles of interpretation and expression.
+5. Interpretive Reading

+The principles of interpretation and expression.
 Selections from Moulton's Modern Readers' Bible.
 Reading of the speeches of great orators and the interpretation of representative selections before the class.

-6. Interpretive Reading Continuation of Course 5.
+6. Interpretive Reading

 7. Expression

 Study of the principles of vocal expression and interpretation.
 The analytical study of vowel and consonant sounds.
 Story telling.
 Reading and oral interpretation of standard selections before the class.
 Required of students taking the Normal Course.